VincenzoJuniorForte/python-cloud-api/README.md

 # Equal Prototype - Cloud Function API Endpoint
 ## Usage
-When deployed to Google Cloud, this function is available via a POST request with a JSON body with the following fields :
+When deployed to Google Cloud, this function is available via a POST request with a JSON payload:

+    // POST JSON payload
     {
         "user_id": <String>,
         "exercise_id": <String>,